The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Introduction

 \subsubsection{FBCM silicon sensors}

-There are two types of sensors available for FBCM, as shown in Fig.~\ref{fig:fbcm_sensors}.
+There are two types of n-on-p sensors available for FBCM, as shown in Fig.~\ref{fig:fbcm_sensors}.
+Both sensor types use float zone thinned (FTH150) wafer material~\cite{TRACKER-TDR,6-pad-paper} and all sensors are produced by a single vendor, Hamamatsu Photonics K.K.
+(HPK).
 The main difference between them is the thickness and the guard ring structure, which is required to restrict the active area of the sensor.
 The active area per pad, defined by the size of the metallization, is the same for both sensor options --- each pad measures 1.7 x 1.7 mm$^2$.
 The FBCM ASIC is designed to be compatible with both types of sensor.
 However, shot noise increases with increasing leakage current under accumulated sensor exposure to radiation.
 The initial ASIC noise is 650 e$^-$~\cite{FBCM-ASIC}, but after exposure to $10^{15}$ cm$^{-2}$ 1 MeV neutron equivalent ($ \textrm{n}_\textrm{eq} $) fluence, it increases to about 1500 e$^-$ for the 290 $\mu$m thick two-pad sensors and 850 e$^-$ for 150 $\mu$m thick six-pad sensors.
 The expected signal in electrons for a particular sensor can be estimated by multiplying the sensor thickness by the number of electron-hole pairs produced in silicon $n_{e^{-}h^{+}}$=78~$\mu$m$^{-1}$~\cite{Otarid:2884106}.
 The expected signal-to-noise (S/N) ratio and other characteristics of the sensors, both before and after irradiation, are listed in Table~\ref{table:sensors_comparison}, taking into account the reduced charge collection efficiency (CCE) of the sensors after irradiation~\cite{CCE_1}.
 The capacitance is given based on the simple reverse-biased diode capacitance model.

 Examples of the measured inverted capacitance squared of the sensors as a function of the applied voltage (C-V curves) are shown with solid lines for unirradiated and, with multiple markers, for irradiated sensor pads in Fig.~\ref{fig:2_pad_CV} for two-pad sensors and in Fig.~\ref{fig:6_pad_CV} for six-pad sensors.
 The minimum high voltage (HV) required to reach the plateau of these curves corresponds to the full depletion of the sensor.
 The first vertical dashed line on the plots (100 V for six-pad and 300 V for two-pad sensors) indicates the operational voltage applied at the beam test for unirradiated sensors, and the second dashed line for irradiated sensors (300 V for six-pad and 800 V for two-pad sensors).